 Final Thoughts on Lion’s Mane Mushroom

-There are clearly several reasons why one would want to take lion’s mane mushrooms.
+There are several reasons why one would want to take lion’s mane mushrooms.
 Lion’s mane is an incredibly versatile mushroom species that users can cook and eat on its own or use as a supplement.
 Research involving the health benefits of lion’s mane mushrooms is also promising, as studies point out a variety of potential uses and applications.